nevrome/mobest/docs/basic.md

 In the example above we performed the similarity search with `mobest::locate()` for only one parameter permutation, keeping everything constant except the two dependent variables.
 But as already laid out above in {ref}`The mobest_locateoverview table <basic:the mobest_locateoverview table>`, mobest can automatically consider more parameter permutations, the most basic of which are directly available in `locate()`.

-Please note that all parameter permutations will be multiplied with all other permutations, causing the number of runs to grow rapidly.
-If you, for example, submit five time slices and five search samples, the number of runs will be $5*5=25$ times bigger than for one time slice and sample.

 ### Multiple search time slices

 As explained in {ref}`Search positions <basic:search positions>` the `search_time` argument can take an integer vector of relative or absolute ages.
 That means we can run the search not just for one, but for arbitrarily many time slices at with one call to `locate`.